learningequality/sushi-chef-pradigi/README.md

 ------
 This chef combines data from both the prathamopenschool.org website:
   - Hindi
-    - mix of website resource and games (games taken from website preferentially)
+    - mix of website resource and games
-    - some extra vocational material taken from youtube playlists
   - Marathi
-    - mix of website resource and games (games taken from website preferentially)
+    - mix of website resource and games
   - Other languages
     - Not all folders present, and a few videos of here and there
     - Reuse English from Hindi